IronOxidizer/instant-pi/README.md

 # instant-pi
 Achieving the fastest possible boot times with various Raspberry Pi devices

 When describing boot speed, we typically mean the time it takes for a device to go from un-powered to userspace.
 For this project, boot time will be measured from the moment the device receives power, to interactive shell with HDMI+USB+keyboard enabled.
-In your project this could instead be something like taking a picture, playing a video, or sending a message via WiFi or SMS.
+In your project this could instead be something like taking a picture, starting a video/app/game, or sending a message via WiFi or SMS.

 Based on the following projects:
 - [Buildroot](https://buildroot.org/)